 Since many rely on search rankings to get visitors to their website, and Google is making it harder for sites without great content to rank, it makes sense that quality content needs to be a high priority to get search traffic and visitor conversion to affiliate offers.

 Nader's thoughts: Readers are looking for content to help satisfy their needs and questions, so marketers need to put out high quality content.
 Without great content, you won't have any love from Google.

-I think 2016 is going to be the end of fly by night affiliate marketers.
+I think this year is going to be the end of fly by night affiliate marketers.

 You know, those who create review only sites or slideshows on with text to speech reading a sales pitch, hide their faces and throw a call to action in every 100 words.

 As brands are starting to understand the power and ROI of content marketing, they are slowly pushing these kind of brand keyword hijacking away.

 However, their understanding of content marketing also makes them want to partner with strong 3rd party who can offer a more objective view on their product which is a position they can never fill themselves.

 That means that if you can be that powerful 3rd party that polarizes an audience around who you are and be that 3rd party they need to convince a part of their audiences, brand are going to red carpet you to work with them as an affiliate.